MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-in-operator.md

 ms.date: 09/02/2021
 ms.localizationpriority: high
 ---
-# !in~ operators
+# !in~ operator

-Filters a record set based on the provided set of values.
-Data that does not match the string is retrieved from the searched column.
+Filters a record set to find data that does not include a matching case-insensitive element.

 > [!NOTE]
 >